devusSs/TS3-NodeJS-Fullstack/README.md

 ## Project Warning

-This project has not been entirely finished yet, for example it's lacking authorization on the API and basically any user with the frontend's url may access the data.
-Use it with caution or behind ip filtering (dynamic ip filtering via hostnames for example).<br/>
+This project has not been entirely finished yet, it's lacking styles and some components.<br/>
+Search for `//TODO:` in the project to see current problems or planned features.<br/>
 There may also be bugs and unwanted features which cannot be fixed or disabled yet.

 ## Project Structure